ncatlab/nlab-content/pages/1194.md

 # An introduction for category-theorists

 One way to look at type theory, from the point of view of a category theorist, is as a _syntax for describing the construction of objects and morphisms in a category_.
 This interpretation can be called *categorical semantics*.
+Note that this type of semantics is only relevant to *extensional* type theory; see the section on intensional vs. extensional type theory below.

 ## Categorical semantics of type theory